 The problem with counting orbital debris is that even tiny pieces of junk can cause significant damage.
 At orbital velocities of over 28,000 kmph (17,500 mph), an object as small as 1 cm in diameter has enough kinetic energy to disable an average-sized spacecraft.
 Even objects as small as 1 mm can damage sensitive portions of spacecraft.

-[illus. of space junk in orbit] A 1995 NASA study, "Guidelines and Assessment Procedures for Limiting Orbital Debris", notes that there are about 6,000 objects in LEO being tracked by the U. S. Space Command.
+A 1995 NASA study, "Guidelines and Assessment Procedures for Limiting Orbital Debris", notes that there are about 6,000 objects in LEO being tracked by the U. S. Space Command.
 Of these only about 5 percent are operating spacecraft.
 More than half are fragments from on-orbit explosions, like the Ariane explosion which created the debris that disabled CERISE.
 About 40 percent are dead spacecraft and upper stages of rockets left in orbit.

 However, that 6,000 is only the tip of the iceberg.
 It represents only those objects that can be tracked by groundbased radars.
 The 1995 NASA study estimates that there are 15,000 objects in LEO 10 cm or larger; one of those is enough to "catastrophically fragment" a spacecraft, adding to the debris problem.